sonix-network/sonix-network/content/gv1.md

 +++
 title = "Exclusive SONIX 100GBASE-CWDM4 Module"
-description = "Discover the features of the SONIX 100GBASE-CWDM4 giveaway module you have recieved"
+description = "Discover the features of the SONIX 100GBASE-CWDM4 giveaway module you have received"
 +++

 # Congratulations!